FuturisticExtensions/futuristicGames/README.md

 Create an iframe with a src of https://futuristicextensions.github.io/futuristicGames/NameOfHTMLFile

-Here are all the games we have:
+Here are all the games we made:

 Flappy Bird: flappybird.html

 The World's Hardest Games: worldshardestgame.html